Best Lighting for Video Recording or Videography

 - Easy to assemble.

-Of course, there are dozens of other ring lights to choose from Amazon here is a link to compare others available.
+Of course, there are dozens of other ring lights to choose from on either eBay or Amazon.
+Here are a few links to compare other ring lights available. eBay Link and Amazon Link.
 Be sure you choose the best one based on your equipment needs and budget.
 Depending on your favorite lighting techniques, find the light that fits your list of needs.

 Lighting Techniques for Using a Single Reflected Light